Our classes help you understand the Christian faith and the role of religion in human society.

 This course is an introduction to Christology; it is a study of the person and work of Jesus Christ, the Word of God made flesh.
 Our starting point and norm of reasoning will be the New Testament, but we will also be guided by the conciliar teachings of the undivided church (especially the councils of Nicaea and Chalcedon) as well as representative early, medieval and modern accounts of the mystery of Jesus Christ.
 By reflecting on scripture and tradition, we will attempt to answer Christ’s ever-relevant question to us, “Who do you say that I am?”
 (Mark 8:29).

 This course will examine how the Bible is interpreted and used in various historical and contemporary issues such as slavery, human rights and sexuality.

 - Special Topics (Upper-Level Courses)

 Several upper-level religion courses consist of multiple topics of focus that vary each semester.
 Current and/or forthcoming descriptions are listed below.
-To see course details, including dates, times and professors, please use the Registrar’s course scheduler.
+To see course details, including dates, times and professors, please see the Registrar’s course schedule.